 Ely Center, Third Floor

-There are eight registered Greek organizations on campus.
+There are seven registered Greek organizations on campus.
 Each stresses the importance of scholarship, leadership, and fellowship in selecting new members.
 All the Greek organizations endorse and must be in compliance with the University's Hazing Policy which prohibits hazing.
-All Greek organizations are members of the Greek Council.
+All Greek organizations presidents serve as members of the Greek President Council.
 In order of date founded on campus, the Greek organizations are:

 - Phi Kappa Zeta Sorority, 1892

 - Alpha Sigma Pi Fraternity, 1947